Avi Katz: Career

 Throughout the 1980s, Katz illustrated for the Davar daily until its demise, and for the short-lived The Nation, creating daily comic strips in both.
 From its first issue in 1990, he has been the staff artist of the bi-weekly news magazine The Jerusalem Report.
 Around 2014, the Jerusalem Report was making cuts to its staff and expenses, and Avi Katz was regretfully dropped from the publication.
 So many readers protested that he was reinstated, and he returned to great acclaim.
 He is a member of the Israel Society of Caricaturists and regularly exhibits in the Holon Museum of Cartoons and Comics.
 He is also active in the Cartooning for Peace program and has exhibited with this group around the world.

 Katz is a long-time science fiction and fantasy fan and is active in the Israeli Society for SF&F. He created all the cover paintings for the society's quarterly, The Tenth Dimension, and has exhibited his art at WorldCon.
 Katz lives in Ramat Gan, Israel.

 In 2018, Katz was fired by the Jerusalem Post shortly after publishing a cartoon of Benjamin Netanyahu, depicting him and his entourage as pigs.

-Family

-He is married to the sculptor Rachel London Katz, and has three sons: violist Shmuel Katz; cellist Mickey Katz; and graphic designer Itamar Katz.
+It caused a controversy, viewed as anti-Semitic and shocking, because the pig is not kosher.
+This decision was met with protests from his colleagues, who expressed support of the cartoonist.
+He was rehired as the cartoonist for The Jerusalem Report in September, 2023.